JulianR0/BDefSaveEditor/README.md

 ### The interface sucks!

 I don't blame you for it.
 I built this program to learn the very basics of .NET and C#.
-I might focus on a better interface in the future, but I don't make any promises.
+I might focus on a better interface in the future, but can't make any promises.

 ### The coding sucks!